 Alan represents clients in this country and internationally and has recently been working in Australia, Uganda, Kenya, and California on a series of sexual abuse cases.

-His best career moment was acting for the victims of sexual abuse at Green Field House, a children’s home in Berkshire.
+Alan acted for the victims of sexual abuse at Green Field House, a children’s home in Berkshire.
 Occurring in the 1960s, it was considered to have been one of the worse cases ever to have come to public notice.
 As a result of the investigatory work undertaken by Alan, it was proved that the home had been the centre of what was a paedophile ring.
 All the victims that he acted for were compensated for the considerable harm they had suffered.

 Notable high profile cases include: